NCERT Class 9 Maths Chapter 8 Notes Quadrilaterals - Download PDF

 These notes cover different types of quadrilaterals and theorems related to opposite sides of parallelograms, properties of diagonals, diagonals of the rhombus, etc. CBSE Class 9 chapter includes examples for the given topics as required.
 NCERT class 9th maths notes include all the definitions, formulas, and examples and all related theorems.
 Students can download the NCERT notes according to their subjects and standard, which will help to understand all the required concepts in a single place.

-NCERT Class 9 Maths Chapter 8 Quadrilaterals: Notes
+NCERT Class 9 Maths Chapter 8 Quadrilaterals Notes

-Quadrilateral: The quadrilateral combines two Latin words, "quadri" and "latus"; quadri means a variant of four and latus means sides.
+The quadrilateral combines two Latin words, "quadri" and "latus"; quadri means a variant of four and latus means sides.
 So, the word quadrilateral implies that a shape has four sides.

 1744468963501